Coaching for Autistic Adults, Teens, and their Caretakers

 12. Helping caretakers better understand autistic needs, strengths, and support strategies

-Coaching may be a good fit if you are autistic, or if you are a parent, caretaker, or educator supporting an autistic person.
+Coaching may be a good fit if you are autistic, or if you are a parent/caretaker, or organization supporting an autistic person.

 My work is informed by lived experience and by leadership as a nonprofit founder, educator, and facilitator, allowing me to support clients with both practical skill-building and systems-level insight.